AgileVentures/av-static-website/source/blog_articles/2016-11-16-automating-what-to-do-next.html.markdown

 Raoul had joined us in the scrum, which gave us a chance to talk about the need for team meetings on WSO and whether the AsyncVoting was replacing the team meetings effectively.
 Michael reflected that there were a few people who attended those meetings who weren't around now.
 Neither Michael nor Raoul seemed passionate about re-instating regular long meetings voting on tickets, and I reflected that what I really wanted was the AsyncVoter bot to kick in and keep us regularly voting on tickets.
 We've built a little RESTful core, and I'm worried that we have to hook up fast to something that actually benefits the community.
 Got to get a slack bot shell working even if it's only semi-automated.

 After the scrum I drove on a ticket addressing missing video links on the main WSO.
 That was fairly straightforward, and although there's still lots of technical debt to pay down on both WSO and AgileBot, we managed to get a feature out and a bug fix in place while not making the code any worse.
 In fact I think we improved the test config for AgileBot and reduced the numbers of line of code in both.
 In the ideal world we'd have a bigger team of folks helping us knock off these additional refactoring tickets we keep generating.
-In slack Mikael was making some great suggestions about AgileVentures letting people know what they could do to help given the amount of time they have to spare, e.g.
+In slack Mikael was making some great suggestions about AgileVentures letting people know what they could do to help, given the amount of time they have to spare, e.g.

 * <15 minutes to spare?
 Review a pull request, vote on a ticket, or even start a new vote
 * <30 minutes to spare? join a scrum and say hi, give us an update on what you're doing, read a project's documentation; observe a pairing session